 Students in an accelerated degree program must fulfill all university requirements for the master's degree.
 For policies governing all graduate degrees, see AP.6 Graduate Policies.

 Applicants to all graduate programs at George Mason University must meet the admission standards and application requirements for graduate study as specified in Graduate Admissions.
 For information specific to this degree, see the departmental website.

 Accelerated Option Requirements

 Students who have been accepted into the accelerated master's program can take up to 6 graduate credits (any course except CRIM 517 Research Practicum in Justice Policy and Practice) while still in undergraduate status and those credits will be applied to both degrees (BA or BS and MS), as long as they get at least a minimum grade of B in each course.
-Once admitted to the accelerated master's pathway, students must maintain a minimum cumulative GPA of 3.50 in all course work.
-Upon completion and conferral of the undergraduate degree in the semester indicated in the application, they submit the Bachelor's/Accelerated Master's Transition Form and are admitted to graduate status.
+Once admitted to the accelerated master's pathway, students must maintain a minimum cumulative GPA of 3.25 in all coursework.
+During the final semester of undergraduate coursework, students submit the Bachelor's/Accelerated Master's Transition Form.
+Upon completion and conferral of the undergraduate degree in the semester indicated in the application, they are admitted to graduate status.

 As graduate students, accelerated master's students have an advanced standing.
 They must meet all master's degree requirements, except the two courses (6 credits) they completed as undergraduates.
 Students must begin their master's program the semester immediately following conferral of the undergraduate degree.